-Nominees may be suggested by directors, members of management, stockholders or, in some cases, by a third party firm.
+Nominees may be suggested by directors, members of management, stockholders or, in some cases, by a third-party firm.
 In identifying and considering candidates for nomination to the Board, the Governance and Nominating Committee considers a candidate's quality of experience, the needs of the Company and the range of talent and experience represented on its Board.
-In evaluating particular candidates, the committee will review the nominee's personal and professional integrity, judgment, experience, and ability to serve the long-term interest of the stockholders.
+In evaluating particular candidates, the committee will review the nominee's personal and professional integrity, judgment, experience and ability to serve the long-term interest of the stockholders.
 The committee will also take into account the ability of a director to devote the time and effort necessary to fulfill his or her responsibilities.
 The committee considers matters of diversity, including gender, race and national origin, education, professional experience and differences in viewpoints and skills.
 While the Governance and Nominating Committee does not have a formal policy with respect to diversity, both the Board and the committee believe that it is essential that Board members represent a diverse range of experience, expertise and viewpoints.

-Our Governance and Nominating Committee met two times during 2019.
+Our Governance and Nominating Committee met one time during 2020, and all of the thenserving members attended the meeting.